sapegin/sweet/Readme.md

 # Sweet: Simplest Web Engine Ever, The

 Sweet is a very simple static websites generator powered by Node.js.
 Contains template engine, JavaScript concatenator/minificator and Stylus support.
-(You can use only those parts you need.)
+(You can use only parts you need.)

 ## Features